rproenza86/jsx-micro-ui-poc/README_Create-React-App.md

 ### `npm run build` fails to minify

 You may occasionally find a package you depend on needs compiled or ships code for a non-browser environment.<br>
-This is considered poor practice in the ecosystem and does not have an escape hatch in Create React App.<br>
+This is considered poor practice in the ecosystem and does not have an escape hatch in Create Micros for Macros.<br>
 <br>
 To resolve this:
 1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled (retaining ES6 Modules).